cloudops/ReLVHDoISCSISR/README.md

 The main drawback of this approach is that users cannot leverage the fast-snapshot/clone functionality offered by the backend storages as any snapshot taken on the backend storage is unaware of the underlying VDI(s) and metadata, and would copy the LUN block-by-block.
-Any attemt to attach this cloned LUN onto Xenserver will result in an error as there will be metadata conflicts.
+Any attempt to attach this cloned LUN onto Xenserver will result in an error as there will be metadata conflicts.